-- 1. From the Start screen, type c, and then select Control Panel from the list of applications. - 2.
+- 1. From the Start screen, type control panel, and then select Control Panel. - 2.
 Select Hardware and Sound, and then select Sound.

 Webcam (select models only)

 Some computers include an integrated webcam.
 With the preinstalled software, you can use the webcam to take a photo or record a video.
 You can preview and save the photo or video recording.